 Now with a few tools and new ideas, set out to get the most out of your extra 300 each day (with a few chocolaty treats mixed in every once in awhile!)

 What is your favorite 300-calorie treat?
-Share yours in the comments section!
+Share yours below!